 The music playlist will be David Nevue from his Adoration CD.

 We’ll have a time of prayer together at the beginning and end of the meal and sing My Heart is Filled with Thankfulness by the Getty’s together.

 Preparing My Heart for Thanksgiving:

-It's easy to get tied up in all the details it takes to prepare for a meal on a larger scale and I've learned, and continuing to learn, the red flags of when my heart is distracted and I've lost focus on the main purpose of celebrating Thanksgiving together as a family who loves the Lord.
-My hearts desire should be to point my family to Christ.
-Not to how great a cook I am or how well my table is set or how clean my house is.
-The main purpose in celebrating Thanksgiving is to point to the goodness and kindness of God in redeeming us as His children.
+It’s easy to get tied up in all the details it takes to prepare a meal on a larger scale, and I’ve learned, and continue to learn, the red flags of when my heart is distracted, and I’ve lost focus on the main purpose of celebrating Thanksgiving together as a family who loves the Lord.
+My heart’s desire should be to point my family to Christ.
+Not to how great a cook I am or how well my table is set, or how clean my house is.
+The main purpose of celebrating Thanksgiving is to point to the goodness and kindness of God in redeeming us as His children.

-May our Savior be exalted in our homes not just during this Thanksgiving season but throughout all of our lives.
+May our Savior be exalted in our homes during this Thanksgiving season and throughout our lives.
 Choosing gratitude means choosing joy.
 May we be overwhelmed with thankfulness to Jesus.